LinwoodDev/Butterfly/SECURITY.md

 Please use [the bug tracker](https://github.com/LinwoodDev/butterfly/issues) or use [bug@linwood.dev](mailto:bug@linwood.dev) if there is a critical bug.

+## Version scheme

+The version scheme is based on [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+All stable versions will be released in stable branch while all alpha, beta and release candidates will be released in the nightly branch.
+There will be alphas, betas and release candidates on every major release, betas and release candidates on every minor release and release candidates on every patch release.

 ## Branches

 | Name    | Support |                                                                                                  Description | Tag     |